Drawings on this page are from my online or live seminar

 2. Cut a slot in the vent pipe approximately 12" above the boiler and about 1/2 way around the pipe with a fine hacksaw blade

-4. Insert the draft gage into the appliance to obtain the proper OF draft.
+4. Insert the draft gauge into the appliance to obtain the proper OF draft.

 6. Mark the tin at the vent pipe.

-If the firing rates changes on this appliance after the resister plate is installed the resister plate may need to be re-adjusted.
-Please check with boiler manufacturer before doing this work to verify they would agree with this action.
-The installation should be performed by a professional installer.
+If the firing rates change on this appliance after the resistor plate is installed, the resistor plate may need to be re-adjusted.
+Please check with the boiler manufacturer before doing this work to verify that they would agree with this action.
+A professional installer should perform the installation.